 FeedBurner FeedSmith Extend does the same thing, only for FeedBurner.
 In other words, it keeps all your subscribers funneled through FeedBurner.

 Editorial Calendar is a great way to keep track of your posts by scheduling them.
-I have used this plugin only a little bit, but love it.
+I have used this plugin only a little bit but didn’t find I used it enough to warrant keeping it activated.

 What are your favorite plugins?